Our thinking

 The deadline for review by the minister is 60 days (extendable by 60 days) from the date of filing.

 According to the Special FDI Regime, the foreign investor must make a notification to the Minister of National Economy within 10 days from signing the transaction documents.
-The minister has 30 business days to decide on the transaction, and the deadline can be extended by 15 business days.
+According to the latest modifications the minister has 45 business days to decide on the transaction, and this deadline can be extended by additional 30 business days 3 times.
+(The Act still contains the old deadlines currently, i.e. the minister shall decide on the transaction within 30 business days, which deadline can be extended by 15 calendar days).

-In case of target companies active in power generation with solar power plants, the Hungarian state can exercise its preemption right within 60 business days, and the Minister of National Economy also has 60 business days (extendable by 15 calendar days) to decide on the notification.
-The deadlines are counted from the ministry's notification to the notifying party of the existence of the preemption right of the Hungarian state.
+In case of target companies active in power generation with solar power plants, the Hungarian State can exercise its preemption right within 60 business days, and the Minister of National Economy also has 60 business days (extendable by 15 calendar days) to decide on the notification.
+The deadlines are counted from the ministry's notification to the notifying party of the existence of the preemption right of the Hungarian State.
+(According to the Act these deadlines will change from 19 August 2025 as follows: the Hungarian State can exercise its pre-emption right within 90 business days, and the Minister of National Economy has 75 business days, extendable by 15 calendar days, to decide on the notification).

 The relevant ministries do not always comply with the deadlines set out in relevant laws, therefore substantial delays may occur in certain cases, and there are no effective remedies against such delays.